elizabethdaly/pands-project/README.md

 The output of **class-separation.py** looks like:
 ![get-data.py output](class-separation_OP.JPG)

 I started by asking if the variables for each class are well separated from each other?
-If they are, then it could be possible to predict which species a particular observation belongs to given a particular variable value.
-I plotted  histograms of each attribute for all three species at the same time using the **Pandas** groupby() and hist()functions.
+If they are, then it could be possible to predict which species a particular observation belongs to given a variable value.
+I plotted  histograms of each attribute for all three species at the same time using the **Pandas** groupby() and hist() functions.
 * species = data.Name.unique() to store the unique values in DataFrame data['Name'] column.
 * .hist() kwargs alpha=0.5 (0.0 transparent through 1.0 opaque) to see overlapping histograms.
 * .hist() parameter Stacked=True so that multiple data are stacked on top of each other.
 * plt.legend((species), loc='best', fontsize=12) to get the correct legend for each plot.
-I spent a long time trying to get this right as trying to insert a legend using via hist(label=) resulted in all histograms having the same legend, the first one in species array.
-Found out that there is only one legend per plot, so it needs to be updated each time a histogram is drawn on a given plot.
+I spent a long time trying to get this right as trying to insert a legend with hist(label=) resulted in all histograms having the same legend, the first one in species array.
+I found out that there is only one legend per plot, so it needs to be updated each time a histogram is drawn on a given plot.
+This syntax was able to do that.

-Explain more & for legend I needed  Try subplot.
+Try subplot.
 Explain graphs.

 ![Histogram SepalLength](Hist_SepalLength.jpeg)
 ![Histogram SepalWidth](Hist_SepalWidth.jpeg)